Isayso/VideoLinkSafe/README.md

 # Video Link Safe

+New version 0.2.21 with much less errors and some new functions

 NEW: Drag & Drop of links from browser, download of video links, + CTRL plays directly in Kodi

 Save and organize your YouTube links and playlists and local video files in a SQL database.